labatrockwell/openTSPS/README.markdown

 ------------
 1. clone openframeworks from here: [https://github.com/openframeworks/openFrameworks](https://github.com/openframeworks/openFrameworks )
 2. clone the TSPS directory into openframeworks/
-3. open the XCode project in openTSPS/standalone/basic
+3. open the project for your platform (Xcode of vs2010) in openTSPS/standalone/basic
 4. compile and run!

 Troubleshooting